acekapila/things3-mcp-server/README.md

 # Things 3 MCP Server

-A Model Context Protocol (MCP) server that provides integration with Things 3 on macOS.
+A Model Context Protocol (MCP) server that provides integration with Things 3 and Calendar app on macOS.
 This server allows AI assistants and other MCP clients to interact with your Things 3 tasks, projects, and areas through a standardized interface.

 ## Features